 For some victims, there are no outward physical or emotional signs of the trauma.
 But in many cases, both subtle and obvious warning signs of elder sexual abuse may occur.

-The physical warning signs of victims sexually abused in a healthcare facility can include: bruising, swelling, abrasions, torn clothing or new and unexplained sexually transmitted diseases.
+The physical warning signs of victims sexually abused in a healthcare facility can include: bruising, swelling, abrasions, torn clothing, or new and unexplained sexually transmitted diseases.

 The mental, emotional, and behavioral signs of sexual abuse may include: depression, anxiety, withdrawn behavior, angry outbursts and mood swings, suicidal thoughts, distrust of others, or fear of being left alone with someone.

-Sometimes, the loved ones of a nursing home resident or patient in a healthcare facility are the only voice they have.
+Sometimes, the loved ones of a nursing home resident or patient in a healthcare facility are the only voices they have.
 Therefore, being aware of the warning signs of elder sexual abuse – and knowing what to do if you are concerned or suspicious – can help protect this vulnerable population.